 Expenses you can afford should be ‘self-insured’ by your emergency fund or other savings.
 Raising insurance deductibles and banking the difference in premiums is a good way to self-insure against small losses ranging from a few hundred to a few thousand dollars.
 Store emergency money for unexpected car repairs, insurance deductibles (which can be large if you have catastrophic, HSA-eligible health insurance), or high vet bills for your disgustingly-cute Cavalier King Charles spaniel.

-For those with incomes low enough to be able to contribute to a Roth IRA, I strongly recommend dumping your emergency fund into a Roth IRA and investing in cash to kill two birds with one stone: simultaneously taking advantage of tax-advantaged retirement savings but also giving yourself the ability to withdraw the contributions (but NOT the earnings) at any time with no penalties or taxes.
+For those with incomes low enough to be able to contribute directly to a Roth IRA, I strongly recommend dumping your emergency fund into a Roth IRA and investing in cash to kill two birds with one stone: simultaneously taking advantage of tax-advantaged retirement savings but also giving yourself the ability to withdraw the contributions (but NOT the earnings) at any time with no penalties or taxes.
 I describe this tip in more detail here.

-After you’ve maxed out your employer retirement matching, paid off your high-interest debts, and stored money for emergencies, it’s time to go back to saving for your retirement because of the huge tax advantages offered.
-In rough numbers, if you’re making less than $100 K as a couple or $50 K as an individual (i.e.: likely in the 12% tax bracket for 2021), max out your Roth IRA and/or Roth 401k at work.
-If you make more than that/are in the 22% or higher income brackets, I would max our your regular 401k first, then switch to maxing out your Roth IRA next if your income is low enough to qualify (your tax software will tell you this at the end of the year.
-You can still contribute for last year up until your tax filing date.)
+In rough numbers, if you’re making less than $130 K as a couple or $65 K as an individual (i.e.: likely in the 12% tax bracket for 2025), max out your Roth IRA and/or Roth 401k at work.
+If you make more than that (and are therefore in the 22% or higher income brackets), I would max our your regular pre-tax 401k first, then switch to maxing out your Roth IRA next.

 If you don’t have a retirement plan at work, use the appropriate IRA (Roth or Traditional) instead.
 If you’re self-employed, open an Individual 401k.